bradymiller/bradymiller.github.io/todo/index.md

 ### Expedited
 * 3rd request for information response for revocation
-* MU2 - G3 items to work on: in process of writing report.
+* MU2 - G3 items to work on: report turned in; awaiting response.
 * MU2 - test A1 on 9/1.

 ### OpenEMR Code Reviews